After the Casper test: Scores and distribution

 What if a program I am applying to says that only Casper is required?

 Some programs may only list Casper as a requirement on their websites.
-To ensure you take the right assessments, please check the Dates and fees pagefor assessments requirements.
+To ensure you take the right assessments, please check the Dates and Fees page for assessment requirements.

-Programs take advantage of the flexibility of Acuity Insights Assessments and use the assessments in different ways at multiple points in their process.
-Programs use the assessments to consider an applicant’s personal and professional attributes the whole way through the admissions process.
-Results can be used to filter applicants early on in the process, aid in selecting candidates to interview or prioritize applicants in the ranking/offer process.
+Programs take advantage of the flexibility of Casper and Duet and use the assessments in different ways at multiple points in their process.
+Programs use assessments to consider an applicant’s personal and professional attributes the whole way through the admissions process.
+Results can be used to filter applicants early on in the process, aid in selecting candidates to interview, or prioritize applicants in the ranking/offer process.

-How long are my Acuity Insights Assessments results valid for?
+How long are my assessment results valid for?

 Your results are only valid for a single application cycle, and only for the program type for which you completed the assessment(s).